dx9824/XuDong.github.io/_pages/about.md

 - Government public relations
 - Computational Communication

-As the first or corresponding author on 5 CSSCI papers and 2 SSCI articles, I have published my work.
+As the first or corresponding author on 6 CSSCI papers and 2 SSCI articles, I have published my works.
 Details are provided below.

 # 🔥 News
 - *2025.02*: &nbsp;🎉🎉 I won the top student paper in PR division in 2025ICA.
 (Award)